lmjohns3/theanets/README.rst

 Use the given activation function for hidden layer units.
 (Output layer units have a linear activation function by default, but an alternative can be given using the ``--output-activation`` flag.)
-Several activation functions can be pipelined together using whitespace or the plus symbol.
+Several activation functions can be pipelined together using the plus symbol.

 ::
     -O or --optimize sgd|hf|sgd hf|layerwise hf|...

-Use the given optimization method(s) to train network parameters.
-Several training methods can be used in sequence by separating their names with spaces on the command line.
+Use the given optimization algorithm(s) to train network parameters.
+Several training algorithms can be used in sequence by separating their names with spaces on the command line.

 Using the library
 -----------------